eweisbrod/example-project/README.md

 If you were able to successfully install the packages and connect to WRDS, you should now be ready to follow along and run the remaining code.

 ##  <a name="links"></a>Additional Resources

+There are so many good resources out there that I am sure I will leave out many great, resources, but here are some to get started:
+* https://wrds-www.wharton.upenn.edu/pages/support/sample-programs/ WRDS offers sample programs for working with various databases.
+* https://iangow.github.io/far_book/ "Empirical Research in Accounting: Tools and Methods" by Ian Gow and Tony Ding is a great open-source textbook for learning research methods as well as some R programming.
+They also offer some tips on using an SQL database to store your research data instead of storing it in flat files.
+* https://www.openassetpricing.com/ Very cool open-source asset pricing project with a lot of downloadable data and code.
+* https://www.accountingcodingcamp.com/ offers paid online courses for learning SAS, Stata, and Python.
+* https://happygitwithr.com/ reference material for learning to use Git in R.
+* https://mlr3.mlr-org.com/ If you are interested in machine learning, the mlr ecosystem is interesting to check out and has a book in-progress to go with it.
+I think this is somewhat similar to the scikit-learn ecosystem in Python.
+* https://www.tidymodels.org/ The "Tidyverse" also offers a machine learning ecosystem called tidmodels.
+* https://www.futureverse.org/ The futureverse offers powerful packages for parallel processing in R. I have used it before.
+Contact me if you get interested in this.
+It is pretty powerful.
+* https://docs.ropensci.org/targets/ I have not tried this, but if you are a person that likes to stay organized, I hear the Targets package in R is pretty cool for organizing the pipeline of your research project in R.
+* https://rstudio.github.io/reticulate/ I don't really use Python, but if you are a Python user, I hear this package for using Python INSIDE OF R is cool.